Revision

 3. The

-President shall nominate, and by and with the advice and consent of the Congress,
+President shall nominate, and by and with the advice and consent of the Senate,

 shall appoint ambassadors, judges of the Supreme and inferior Courts and